okdolly-001/Doorstep_World_API/README.md

 # Doorstep_API_WorldHack
-Doorstep lets you receive and sign for your package remotely from your phone.
+Integrated with Hypertrack,Doc Sign and Back4App, Doorstep lets you receive and sign for your package remotely from your phone.
 Track your package as it is on the delivery truck.
 With the help of the video chat feature, you'll make sure your package gets dropped in a secure spot.

 At API World Hack 2017 in Palo Alto, @json, @rtappmeyer,@yklose and I built Doorstep in Swift and Xcode in 1.5 days.
+We won the second prize.

 <img width="411" alt="1" src="https://user-images.githubusercontent.com/18589970/30890380-63017cca-a2e1-11e7-8ba3-5c0b01c57d41.png">
 <img width="373" alt="2" src="https://user-images.githubusercontent.com/18589970/30890382-64572f8e-a2e1-11e7-8c0b-4b48e8da60f8.png">